ga4gh/ga4gh-schemas/doc/source/schemas/biodata.rst

     A map of additional information.
   :type info: map<array<string>>

-  A biological sample from which the preparation of the
+  A BioSammple refers to a unit of biological material from which the substrate
-    target molecule type of interest (e.g. DNA, protein preparation, RNA ...) is being extracted.
-    Examples would be:
-      - a microdissected collection of one or multiple malignant cells from a pancreas carcinoma biopsy
-      - an environmental sample (e.g. water collected in the Atlantic ocean, at Latitude 26.4, Longitude 69.3, Altitude -100m)
-      - whole blood preparation of an individual
+     molecules (e.g. genomic DNA, RNA, proteins) for molecular analyses (e.g. sequencing, array hybridisation, mass-spectrometry) are extracted.
+Examples would be a tissue biopsy, a single cell from a culture for single cell genome sequencing or a protein fraction from a gradient centrifugation.
+     Several instances (e.g. technical replicates) or types of experiments (e.g. genomic array as well as RNA-seq experiments) may refer to the same BioSample.
+     In the context of the GA4GH metadata schema, BioSample constitutes the central reference object.